 Speaker act like microphone and a clap make small voltage in speaker.

-Transistor T1 BC547 get this voltage from capacitor C1 and make it stronger.
+Transistor T1 BC547 get this voltage from capacitor C1 and make it stronger and transistor T2 BC547 work like Schmitt trigger.

-Capacitor C2 stop DC from going next part.
+Resistor R2 set working point of T1 and capacitor C2 stop DC from going next part.

 R3 and R4 set trigger levels.

-Pin 16 is inhibit pin but not used here.
+R5 keep reset pin high so IC keeps working and pin 16 is inhibit pin but not used here.

-4017 IC has 10 output pins from pin 3 to pin 11 and with each clap the clock pulse next pin goes high.
+4017 IC has 10 output pins from pin 3 to pin 11 and with each clap the clock pulse next pin goes high, moreover, output pin connect to LED with resistor R5.

 LED turns ON when output is high.

-No clap then pin 14 low and T2 output is low and first LED pin 3 is ON.
+No clap then pin 14 is low and T2 output is low and first LED pin 3 is ON.

-It gives clock pulse and counter move to next output pin 4 and next LED turns ON.
+Finally, clap makes voltage spike which goes through T1 and T2 to pin 14 and it gives clock pulse and counter move to next output pin 4 and next LED turns ON.

 Formulas: